tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/Activities/05-Stu_Hashlib/README.md

 2. Print both messages and their corresponding hashes.

 3. Compare the two hashes in an `if/else` statement.
-The output should be `true` since they are the same message.
+The output should be `True` since they are the same message.

 4. Compare the length of the hashes.
 What do you notice?